 “He is currently incarcerated at the New Mexico State Penitentiary, in Santa Fe, for a term of twenty-five to fifty years,” said the man, as if he were telling her the price of lettuce.
 “Tough break,” he added.

 She got a letter from him two days later.
 He was furious with her.
 He blamed his imprisonment on her, for not getting him out on bail, and for not getting him a decent lawyer.
 He’d had to use a public defender.
 The car had been seized and forfeited.
 He’d set a record for the biggest marijuana bust in New Mexico history, and the wheels of justice had moved quickly.
 There were federal charges pending against him.

 He called her “a stupid cunt” in his letter.

 She hadn’t written back.
 She hadn’t gone to visit him.
 She knew she never would.
 In the two months since then, she had lied to her parents, saying Daniel was overseas, expanding his business.
 She had plenty of money.
 She had a place to live.
 But she was living a lie.
 Her mother kept insisting that the formal wedding needed to be done quickly ... that too much time had already elapsed.

-She couldn't divorce him.
+She couldn’t divorce him.
 That would get her thrown out of her family.
-She couldn't tell them about him.
-She'd never live it down, and they'd never speak to her again.
+And the Church.
+She couldn’t tell them about him.
+She’d never live it down, and they’d never speak to her again.
 She wanted to run away.
 But from what ... and to where?
 She was already in the middle of nowhere, in Granger, Kansas.
-She couldn't abandon the house.
+She couldn’t abandon the house.
 This place ... this little hiding place, was all she had.